semgrep/semgrep-docs/docs/semgrep-cloud-platform/email.md

 * To receive alerts and notifications, you must [add or onboard the project](/semgrep-code/getting-started/#option-b-adding-a-repository-from-github-gitlab-or-bitbucket) (repository) to Semgrep Cloud Platform for scanning.
 :::

-Receive Semgrep findings via email.
+Receive Semgrep findings through email.

 To set up email integration: